Taking Ecological Thinking and Action to Heart

-At Sterling College in Craftsbury, Vermont, we eat, live, breathe, and study environmental stewardship.
+At Sterling College in Craftsbury, Vermont, we eat, live, breathe, and study ecological thinking and action.

 Whether it’s our environmentally focused curriculum, the mugs from which we drink our organic, shade-grown coffee, or the paper in our printers, it’s as green—ecologically sound—as we can get it.

 We have no Director of Sustainability on campus.
 Why?
 Because we expect every person in our community to be pushing for more sustainable and ecologically sensitive choices.

 Your entire education, from your core classes to your academic major, will focus on the one thing Sterling College does better than anyone else: We advance ecological thinking and action.
 And we do it exceptionally well.

 Sterling College’s remarkable commitment to sustainability has garnered national attention, positioning the college as a leader in campus sustainability efforts.